-In February 2009, we entered into a letter agreement with Mr. Marshall in connection with his new assignment as President of U.S. Tower Division.
-The terms of our agreement with Mr. Marshall are consistent with the terms of our agreements with our other executives, except that we also agreed to provide Mr. Marshall with relocation and temporary living expenses to facilitate his transition.
-As an expatriated employee, Mr. Marshall also received a settling in allowance and a goods and services differential, the amounts of which the Committee reviewed with PM&P.
+In February 2009, we entered into a two-year letter agreement with Mr. Marshall in connection with his assignment as Executive Vice President and President of our U.S. Tower Division.
+In addition to terms consistent with our agreements with our other executive officers, we agreed to provide Mr. Marshall with relocation and temporary living expenses to facilitate his transition.
+As an expatriate, Mr. Marshall also received a settling in allowance and a goods and services differential, the amounts of which the Committee reviewed with PM&P. In March 2011, we entered into a new two-year letter agreement with Mr. Marshall, which included terms consistent with our prior arrangement.

 In February 2009, we also entered into a letter agreement with Mr. Bartlett in connection with our recruitment of Mr. Bartlett as our Chief Financial Officer that sets forth his compensation, severance and other benefits.
-Pursuant to the agreement and in consideration of the recruitment initiatives and peer group competitive assessment data, Mr. Bartlett was entitled to receive an initial annual base salary of \$630,000 with a target cash bonus potential equal to 60% of base salary.
+Pursuant to the agreement, and in consideration of the recruitment initiatives and peer group competitive assessment data, Mr. Bartlett was entitled to receive an initial annual base salary of \$630,000 with a target cash bonus potential equal to 60% of base salary.
 In addition, Mr. Bartlett's cash bonus for 2009 was not to be less than his bonus target, and it was not subject to proration based on his start date of April 1, 2009.
-We also agreed to provide Mr. Bartlett with a one-time lump sum payment of \$200,000 to assist with his relocation to Boston and Boston-based living expenses.
-In addition, Mr. Bartlett was eligible for a cash signing bonus of \$400,000, half which will be paid on the first anniversary of his start date and half of which will be paid on the second anniversary of his start date.
-The Committee also approved the grant of equity-based awards to Mr. Bartlett effective as of his April 1, 2009 start date, with a value of \$2.5 million on the date of grant, comprised 50% of non-qualified stock options (based on Black-Scholes value) and 50% RSUs.
+We also agreed to provide Mr. Bartlett with a one-time lump sum payment of \$200,000 to assist with his relocation to

+Boston and Boston-based living expenses.
+In addition, Mr. Bartlett was eligible for a cash signing bonus of \$400,000, half of which was paid on the first anniversary of his start date and half of which will be paid on the second anniversary of his start date.
+The Committee also approved the grant of equity-based awards to Mr. Bartlett effective as of his April 1, 2009 start date, with a value of \$2.5 million on the date of grant, comprised 50% of non-qualified stock options (based on Black-Scholes value) and 50% of RSUs.
 These equity awards will vest over four years of continuous employment, or 25% per year, commencing one year from the date of the grant.

 Pursuant to each of the letter agreements with Messrs.
-Bartlett and Marshall, they will be entitled to severance benefits under the Severance Program as it relates to Company Executive Vice Presidents, as discussed below.
+Bartlett and Marshall, each will be entitled to severance benefits under the Severance Program as it relates to Company Executive Vice Presidents, as discussed below.
 In addition to the benefits under the Severance Program, in the event Mr. Bartlett's employment is terminated by the Company (other than for Cause or for Performance Reasons as defined in the Severance Program), he will be entitled to immediate vesting in full of his April 1, 2009 equity awards, which will be exercisable for a period of 90 days.
-The foregoing severance benefits are contingent upon Mr. Bartlett signing a separation and release agreement in acceptable form, which would include customary confidentiality and non-solicitation provisions, as well as restrict Mr. Bartlett from providing services to competitors of the Company.
+The foregoing severance benefits are contingent upon Mr. Bartlett signing a separation and release agreement in acceptable form, which would include customary confidentiality, non-solicitation and non-competition provisions.